2006 Daytona 500: Race

 The leaders (including Kenseth) made pit stops under caution.
-Kurt Busch and Travis Kvapil both staggered their pit stops, leading one lap each before making their stops.
+Kurt Busch and Travis Kvapil both staggered their pit stops, leading one lap before their stops.
 Racing resumed on lap 85 with Kenseth leading and Harvick in second.
-That lap, as the field spread out in turns one and two, Harvick passed Kenseth to claim the lead.
-Earnhardt went left and used Nemechek's slower car to get ahead of Harvick for first place on lap 86.
-Four laps later, Kenseth received drafting assistance from Kurt Busch to reclaim the first position from Harvick on the right.
+That lap, as the field spread out in turns one and two, Harvick passed Kenseth for the lead.
+Earnhardt turned left and exploited Nemechek's slower car to pass Harvick for first on lap 86.
+Four laps later, Kenseth received drafting assistance from Kurt Busch to recover first place from Harvick on the outside.
 A fourth caution was prompted when a spring rubber was located on track during lap 91.
-The leaders (including Kenseth) chose to make pit stops during the caution.
+The leaders (including Kenseth) made pit stops during the caution.
 Earnhardt led at the lap 96 restart.
 Entering turn three on the lap, Kenseth overtook Johnson for second.
-Martin received drafting assistance from Stewart to pass Earnhardt on the right for the lead on the 104th lap.
+On the 104th lap, Martin used Stewart's drafting to pass Earnhardt on the outside for the lead.

 The fifth caution was waved on lap 107.
-Stewart turned left, making contact with the front of Kenseth's car entering the third turn.
-This sent Kenseth into the infield grass and went backward onto the track in turn three and hit no other vehicle en route to glancing the wall.
-The field (including Martin) chose to enter pit road during the caution.
+Stewart went left and hit the front of Kenseth's car into turn three.
+This sent Kenseth into the infield grass and backward onto the track in turn three, where he hit no other cars before glancing the wall.
+The field (including Martin) entered pit road during the caution.
 Earnhardt took the lead after all cars made their pit stops.
-In the meantime, Stewart was sent to the end of the longest line for "aggressive driving".
-As Stewart and Kenseth exited pit road, Kenseth turned to the outside into turn one, and hit the right-hand quarter of Stewart's car.
-NASCAR issued an order to Kenseth to serve a drive-through penalty.
+Meanwhile, Stewart was sent to the end of the longest line for "aggressive driving".
+As Stewart and Kenseth exited pit road, Kenseth went to the outside into turn one and collided with Stewart's right-hand quarter.
+NASCAR ordered Kenseth to serve a drive-through penalty.
 The race resumed on lap 112, with Earnhardt leading a lap before Biffle overtook him.
-Kenseth disputed his penalty and he remained on track until the 114th lap.
-Earnhardt retook the lead for two laps, before Kyle Busch assumed it from laps 116 and 120 until Johnson passed him on lap 121.
+Kenseth disputed his penalty and remained on track until the 114th lap.
+Earnhardt retook the lead for two laps, before Kyle Busch led laps 116 and 120 until Johnson passed him on lap 121.
 On lap 124, Robby Gordon's right-front tire failed in turn three, and he hit the wall, triggering the sixth caution.